tanupoo/cisco-ipsec-health-checker/README.md

 - only python2.7 is tested.  python3 is not tested.
 - [paramiko](http://www.paramiko.org/), a python module for ssh.
 The instruction to install paramiko is [here](http://www.paramiko.org/installing.html).
+- known_hosts

+you have to create known_hosts before you use this script. you have to login into the server at once.

 ## USAGE